webzakimbo/bcome-read-the-docs/docs/source/notable/k8-sh.rst

 Container shell
 ***************

-When in the scope of a Kubernetes container node, you may access a shell on the remote container via Bcome.
+When in the scope of a Kubernetes container node you can access a shell on the remote container via Bcome.

 Usage
 ^^^^^